 Most of my links direct you to buy from B&H’s website

 – While this camera is a bit old now, I still love it because it is reliable, has a flip-out LCD screen so you can see yourself when vlogging, and is one of the best DSLRs for using Magic Lantern.
 Plus, it uses the same sensor as the more expensive cameras, so you still get the same image quality.
-Camera: Canon C100 Mark II
+Camera Lens: Canon 17-55mm F/2.8

 – When people ask me, “What camera do you use?
 Your videos look so good!” what they really should be asking is what lens and lighting I’m using because that’s really what contributes the most to a clear and professional image.
 I love this lens because it’s cheaper than Canon’s high end line and it does an outstanding job for both photography and videography.
 It’s my go-to lens for pretty much everything.
-Memory Card: SanDisk Extreme 32GB Class 10
+Memory Card: SanDisk 64GB Extreme PRO SDXC

-– Whenever you’re shooting in 1080p HD resolution you want to make sure you’re using a card that can write the video files to the disk as fast as the camera is shooting it.
+– Whenever you’re shooting in 4K resolution you want to make sure you’re using a card that can write the video files to the disk as fast as the camera is shooting it.
 Otherwise, if the card can’t keep up with the camera your camera will constantly stop recording at the most inopportune times.
-This card keeps up with my Canon 60D with no issues at all.
-I’ve found that it writes video files at about 40% of it’s maximum write speed, meaning it writes data more than twice as fast as my camera can deliver it.
+This card keeps up with my Panasonic GH5s with no issues at all.
 Wireless Mic: Sennheiser EW 100 ENG G3-A

 – Sound quality is more important than video quality because people will be forgiving of a shaky camera and poor lighting, but if the audio quality sounds bad, people will quickly abandon your video and deem it as unprofessional.
 So having a decent microphone for your videos is definitely important and this is one of the best.
 I’ve wasted my money on cheaper wireless mics before that introduce static and pops into the audio.
 You get what you pay for and this mic is great.
 Wired Lapel Mic: Tascam DR-10L